Britain, Sweden, Poland want EU Ukraine police mission: document

 Civilian in nature and focused on advising both the government in Kiev and across the country, the mission would coordinate with NATO's strategy to improve Ukraine's security.

-"It would also present a clear EU message of support across the country," said the document.
+"It would also present a clear EU message of support across the country," said the document, which will be circulated among EU foreign ministers at a meeting on Monday.

 Russia and the EU have exchanged recriminations since Russia annexed Crimea in March and the proposal for an EU mission comes just as Brussels and Washington try to coax Moscow to the negotiating table in Geneva next Thursday.

-One EU diplomat close to the issue said some EU countries including Ireland and Spain felt there was no need to rush into such a mission right now, and want to give more time to the Ukraine monitoring mission of the pan-European rights and security group, the OSCE.
+One EU diplomat close to the issue said some EU countries felt there was no need to rush into such a mission right now, and want to give more time to the Ukraine monitoring mission of the pan-European rights and security group, the OSCE.

 But a concern of Britain, Sweden and Poland is the need for a strong judicial system in Kiev to implement the ambitious free-trade pact that Brussels and Kiev hope to sign following Ukraine's presidential elections on May 25.